I love to cook, and nothing adds more flavor to a good meal like fresh herbs.

-- Sweet basil (Ocimum basilicum ) Grow in a sunny area.
+- Sweet basil (Ocimum basilicum) Grows in sunny areas.
 Low growing plant.
 Grows well in hot, dry climates.
 Used for seasoning a variety of foods.

 - Summer savory (Satureja hortensis) Grows in poor soil.
 Grows 1–2' tall.
 Propagate from seeds.
 Used for poultry, stews, and sausages.

 Tips for Drying Herbs

 Now that you have a gorgeous and useful herb garden growing, what do you do with all of it?
 Many herbs are great fresh, but how are you going to use all of it?
 The answer is drying.
 Drying herbs is a great way to get more use out of your garden, and it provides you with herbs for those long, winter months.
 Here are some great tips for drying those herbs.

 - Herbs should be dried indoors.